-An assault and battery by a dangerous weapon is the unjustified use of force, however slight, against another by using a weapon.
-Or, and assault and battery by a dangerous weapon is the reckless use of a weapon that caused injury to another.
+An assault and battery by a dangerous weapon (ABDW) is the unjustified use of force, however slight, against another by using a weapon.
+Or, an assault and battery by a dangerous weapon is the reckless use of a weapon that caused injury to another.
+Both types are considered felonies in Massachusetts.

 Type 1: An Intentional and Unjustifiable Touch of Another Person

-To be found guilty of this form of assault, the Commonwealth must prove beyond a reasonable doubt that the defendant:
+To be found of this form of assault and battery with a dangerous weapon, the Commonwealth must prove beyond a reasonable doubt that the defendant:

-2. Intended to touch the alleged victim (that it was not merely accidental or negligent); and
+- Intended to touch the alleged victim; and

 Type 2: Reckless Assault and Battery by Means of Dangerous Weapon

-To prove this type of assault and battery by dangerous weapon, the Commonwealth must prove, beyond a reasonable doubt, that the defendant:
+To secure a conviction, the Commonwealth must demonstrate, beyond a reasonable doubt, that the defendant:

 In this type of assault and battery by dangerous weapon, the Commonwealth must prove that the bodily injury was so serious that it interfered with the alleged victim’s health or comfort and that the dangerous weapon caused the bodily injury.

-Can I Be Arrested For an Assault By Dangerous Weapon?
+Can I be Arrested for an Assault and Battery with a Dangerous Weapon?

 Yes, because assault and battery by dangerous weapon is a felony, officers may conduct a warrantless arrest if there is probable cause to determine that a crime has been committed.